 What is Physical Custody?

 In the course of a divorce, your state's child custody laws come into play.
-A family court judge will determine various aspects of how the division of care for any children will be conducted.
-The parent who the court determines should have physical custody will be the parent that provides care for the child on a daily basis.
+A family court judge will determine various aspects of how the division of care for any children will be carried out.
+The court determines which parent should have physical custody of the child, and that parent will be responsible for providing care for the child on a daily basis.

 That almost always means that the child will live with the parent that has physical custody.

-However, in some situations a parent is given sole custody.
+In some situations, however, one parent is given sole custody.
 When a court gives a parent sole custody, the parent is given exclusive physical and legal custody of the child.

-Keep in mind; most states prefer awarding joint or shared custody based on the best interests of the child.
-For instance, the court will consider the intangible but extremely important emotional bonds between a child and their parents in addition to the more tangible needs such as financial stability.
+Keep in mind, most states prefer awarding joint or shared custody based on the best interests of the child.
+For instance, the court will consider the intangible but extremely important emotional bonds between a child and their parents, in addition to the more tangible needs like financial stability.

 What is An Example of Physical Custody?